Afthonios/afthonios-vercel/README.next-directus.md

   A working script was created to:
   - Read image assets from structured Cloudinary folders
   - Extract public URLs and metadata
   - Prepare data for import into Directus assets or related collections
+  ➕ Completed: Cloudinary re-upload finalized, and export CSV from Directus is ready to be matched and updated by Aysseline.
+Final update of Directus entries will follow.

-- 🔁 **Update Micro Courses in Directus with Cloudinary URLs**
+- ✅ **Update Micro Courses in Directus with Cloudinary URLs**
-  Next, we will enhance the exported CSV from Directus (for `micro_courses`) by injecting the appropriate Cloudinary image URLs and updating the entries via CSV import.
+  Cloudinary titles were standardized via re-upload, and Aysseline will now align metadata with the Directus export.
+Once matched, Directus can be updated using the final CSV.

+- 🚧 **Build Project Academy Page**
+  Focus now shifts to implementing the bilingual landing page for the Project Academy offer:
+  - Use existing WordPress content as reference
+  - Populate fields from the `projectacademy_page` singleton in Directus
+  - Structure layout using Tailwind and component-based Next.js approach
+  - Ensure `/fr/projectacademy` and `/en/projectacademy` routes are supported with language toggle

 - 🖨️ **Create Exportable Catalogue**
   Build a course catalogue that: